 There is an option of making your public profile have your name in the URL.
-For instance, instead of www.linkedin.com/67w84rj32wef09 you can change it to www.linkedin.com/in/johnsmith.
-Be aware that this is also open to Google and other search engines, as it becomes your public profile which is accessible outside of LinkedIn.
+For instance, instead of something randomly assigned like www.linkedin.com/67w84rj32wef09 you can change it to www.linkedin.com/in/johnsmith.
+Be aware that this is also open to Google and other search engines, as it becomes your public profile accessible outside of LinkedIn.

 9. Use Applications

-Applications, this is slightly more advanced but basically means plugins to your LinkedIn experience just like a app on your iPhone.
+Applications, this is slightly more advanced but basically means plugins to your LinkedIn experience, just like an app on your iPhone.
 You can browse through these and find the ones relevant to you.
 If you travel on business, there is an application called Tripit that tells your connections where you are.
-If you are a keen reader, there is a reading list from Amazon and if you are a blogger, there is an application allowing you to post directly to LinkedIn.
+If you are a keen reader, there is a reading list from Amazon, and if you are a blogger, there is an application allowing you to post directly to LinkedIn.